yukilite/tp/docs/UserGuide.md

 **A**: `pid` stands for Patient ID, it is a unique ID tag to each patient.
 In order to link appointments to the patient, the pid tag must be present.

+**Q**: I accidentally put in the wrong Patient ID when adding an appointment using `adda`.
+How can I change the patientID?

+**A**: Unfortunately upon entering the Patient ID in `adda`, there is no way of changing the Patient ID.
+Please remove the incorrect appointment and add the correct appointment in again.

 ### [Back to top &#x2191;](#table-of-content)